helpll/helplinedustry/README.md

 implement uranium and crafting voltite and such
 wacky higher tier end game materials
 give steam and hyper steel and stuff a use
-create sector "Operation: Balls" for ithkuilia (do the rest later)
 more bosses
 sector idea: you get bombed by offscreen artillery constantly
 add some more air units